KaukaloSolutions/KSCalendar/README.md

 An subclass from CalendarData is needed to show dayitems on calendar.
 Whenever calendar data is updated function calendarDataHasBeenUpdated() needs to be called on subclass.

-Also subclass should override default implementation of func dayItems(for:and:) -> [CalendarDayiItem] allowing Calendar to show if there are items on calendar for specific days.
+Also subclass should override default implementation of func dayItems(for:and:) -> [CalendarDayiItem] allowing Calendar to show if there are events on calendar for specific days.